keijiro/Skinner/README.md

 ### Set up a character as usual.

-Drag and drop a character prefab to the scene.
+Drag and drop a character prefab into the scene.

 ### Attach a *Skinner source* to a skinned mesh renderer.